tricinel/dotfiles/Readme.md

 - Install `zsh`, the `starship prompt` and a couple of other `brew` goodies.
 See the `setup.sh` file for all the packages that will be installed.
 - Symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.
 We do this using [stow](https://www.gnu.org/software/stow/).
-- Symlink the configs for nvim, ghostty, warp and git
+- Symlink the configs for nvim, ghostty and git

 ### Private config